 - Nutrition: Eat protein (e.g., eggs, beans), complex carbs (e.g., sweet potatoes), and healthy fats (e.g., avocado).

-- Hydration: Drink 8 glasses of water daily for muscle function.
+- Hydration: Drink water regularly throughout the day to support muscle function.

 - Active Lifestyle: Take stairs, walk, or stand frequently to keep glutes active.